mooreInteractive/ng-wiki/README.md

 For now a lot of the files are just bootstrapping.
 The angular code mostly resides in 'public/js/main.js'.
 We will be working toward a more industry-standard project structure.

+**warning: learning experience - solutions may be very bad** To Start we have package.json dependencies: express, mongoose, passport.

+Running 'npm install' should install these, and be ready to run on the server.

+Run the server with 'node server.js'.

 The application is not usable on a public server yet.
-It resides only on the fornt end with local JS dummy data.
+It resides only on the fornt end with local JSON dummy data.
 Once a user system is set up and the whole thing connects to a db on the back-end, it may be usable publicly.
 The goal is to keep intitialization steps in the code to a minimum.
-To Copy the files onto a server, and start the server, then navigate to the index page to begin one-time setup should be the optimal experience.
+The optimal installation experience should be 3 steps:

+	-Copy ng-wiki files to node server.
+	-Run the server application.
+	-Navigate to page in browser for one-time wiki setup.

 -----